hapax/hapax.github.io/assets/simple-physics.md

 For the last year or so, I've been heavily involved in running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
-I've learned a lot about logistics, leadership, and balancing leaning towers of pizza.
-But surprisingly, the biggest lesson has been about *physics itself*.
+I've learned a lot about logistics, leadership, and balancing leaning towers of pizza, but surprisingly, the biggest lesson has been about *physics itself*.
 In a physics circle, the mandate is to write problems that high school students find challenging but fair given their limited background knowledge.